-By Tads Ciecierski-Holmes and George Holmes
+By Tads Ciecierski-Holmes and George Holmes, artwork by Ryan Ward.

 Many of us students experienced a stressful week in mid-March as the flood of COVID-19 emails came through from the University.
 I had to write one of my own, as the Director of a student-led charity in Cambridge, to all the volunteers working for the Cambridge Development Initiative (CDI) who were due to travel to Dar es Salaam to work on community development projects in collaboration with our Tanzanian student partners at Knowledge and Innovation for Technological Enterprise Dar es Salaam (KITE).
 It became quickly apparent after the March meeting of CDI’s trustees that the summer project period in Tanzania we had planned was cancelled.
 One trustee quite wisely said, “it is not a matter of if, but when COVID will reach Tanzania” – and indeed, Tanzania soon reported its first case of COVID-19.